 The latest figures suggest meeting federal lake pollution standards will cost in excess of $100 million a year over 20 years.

-GSR's patent pending, scalable, bolt-on platform changes the waste nutrient management game - it converts the enormously growing problem of excessive nutrients into an enormous opportunity by generating new revenue sources from recovered nutrients and saves the treatment costs - anywhere nationwide and worldwide.
-GSR's process combines the cutting edge technological advances with mass production of the fastest growing biomass feeding on excess nutrients to convert those into valued products for fast growing markets such as waste remediation, water reclamation, fertilizer, feed and fuel.
+GSR's patent pending, scalable, bolt-on platform changes the waste nutrient management game - it converts the enormously growing problem of excessive nutrients into an enormous opportunity by generating new revenue sources from recovered nutrients and saves the treatment costs anywhere - nationwide and worldwide.
+GSR's process combines cutting edge technological advances with mass production of the fastest growing biomass feeding on excess nutrients to convert them into valued products for the fastest growing food, water, and energy markets.

 Industries and dairy farms generating effluents containing excessive nutrients are our potential partners.
-They are required to meet standards for handling and recycling of wastewater nutrients per guidelines from the States and the regulatory Agencies.
+They are required to meet standards for the handling and recycling of wastewater nutrients per guidelines from state and federal regulatory agencies.

-Our partner farm site hosting an anaerobic digester systemImage © GSR Solutions LLC
+Our partner farm site hosting an anaerobic digester systemPhoto Source: Google Maps

-The commonly used anaerobic biodigester systems for the treatment of waste in use are effective mostly in treating the biochemical oxygen demand (BOD) but not nutrients (nitrogen and phosphorus) removal.
-This effluent coming out of biodigester needs to be further treated before it can be discharged into the water streams as per water quality regulations.
-And several host sites cannot afford this system.
-GSR's platform serves both the sites.
-After the pre-treatment process, GSR selects the pre-tested microalgal strains (from it's collection facility) for mass culturing, and utilizes the symbiotic potential between the microbial communities.
-For instance, the photosynthetic microalgae produces the oxygen for bacterial community through photosynthesis and heterotrophic bacteria breaks down the organic material to supply the growing biomass with the required carbon, nitrogen and other products of decomposition - this symbiotic process is responsible for the removal of effluent components from wastewater via adsorption on living or dead biomass.
-The mature biomass is harvested and processed into target molecules and products, clean water is recycled.
-Some of GSR's proprietary processes utilize biochar.
+The commonly used anaerobic biodigester systems for the treatment of waste are effective mostly in treating the biochemical oxygen demand (BOD), but not nutrient (nitrogen and phosphorus) removal.
+This effluent coming out of biodigesters needs to be further treated before it can be discharged into water streams as per water quality regulations, and several host sites cannot afford such a system.
+GSR's platform serves sites with or without a digester.
+After the pre-treatment process, GSR selects pre-tested microalgal strains (from its collection facility) for mass culturing, and utilizes the symbiotic potential between the microbial communities.
+For instance, the photosynthetic microalgae produces oxygen for the bacterial community through photosynthesis, and heterotrophic bacteria breaks down the organic material to supply the growing biomass with the required carbon, nitrogen, and other products of decomposition - this symbiotic process is responsible for the removal of effluent components from wastewater via adsorption on living or dead biomass.
+The mature biomass is harvested and processed into target molecules and products, and the clean water is recycled.
+Our proprietary processes also utilizes biochar for products.